Master BJJ Cardio Over 40: The Complete Guide (2025)

 - Weekend: Active recovery

-Learn more about optimal training frequency in How to Build a Sustainable BJJ Training Schedule for Older Adults
+Learn more about optimal training frequency in How to Build a Sustainable BJJ Training Schedule for Older Adults.

 Managing Intensity for Masters Division Competition Preparation